bigbizze/pinescript-docs/final_combined_manual.md

 When calling Pine Script™ built-ins, it is critical to ensure that the arguments you use are of the form and type required, which will vary for each parameter.

-To learn how to do this, one needs to understand Pine Script™'s [type system](Type system).
+To learn how to do this, one needs to understand Pine Script™'s .
 The Reference Manual entry for each built-in function includes an “ARGUMENTS” section which lists the form-type required for the argument supplied to each of the function's parameters.